diego-bernal/SequentialMeasurements.jl/README.md

 - Flexible measurement schemes (fidelity measurements, expectation values)
 - Parallel execution support for multiple realizations
 - Data management and persistence capabilities

+## Dependencies

+The package primarily depends on:
+- [QuantumOptics.jl](https://qojulia.org/): Provides the core functionality for quantum operations and time-dependent evolution
+- Other standard Julia packages for numerical computations and data handling

 ## Installation